 #3 Don’t Skip the Cream of Tartar

-Although you can make Snickerdoodles without cream of tartar, I don’t advise it.
-The cookie won’t be a true Snickerdoodle with a subtle tang, crinkly top, and soft middle.
+Although you can make Snickerdoodles without cream of tartar, I don’t advise it if you want the distinctive Snickerdoodle taste.
+The cookie won’t be what I consider a true Snickerdoodle with a subtle tang, crinkly top, and soft middle.

 The combination of cream of tartar and baking soda form carbon dioxide which makes the cookie rise and then fall.
 You are left with a tangy sweet cookie with a Snickerdoodle craggy top.